Symptoms Of Bulimia Nervosa

 Difficulty concentrating

 Another sign of bulimia can be difficulty concentrating.
-When living with an eating disorder, thoughts may be preoccupied with food.
+When living with an eating disorder like bulimia, thoughts may be preoccupied with food.
 In some cases, people with bulimia may spend hours thinking about the food they want to eat.
 They may plan out a binge and look forward to it.
 After a binge, they may feel overwhelmed with feelings of guilt and regret, filling their mind with thoughts of purging.

 Perfectionism and low self-esteem